MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

     * Left mouse click to throw the bean bag.

-* **Sound Orbs** - Select a sphere to play a musical sound.
+* **Sound Orbs:** select a sphere to play a musical sound.

     ![A screenshot of the Bean Bag Toss and Sound Orbs](media/sound-orb-bean-bag.png)

-* **Ice Breaker** - Select the spheres with a friend for conversation starters.
+* **Ice Breaker:** select the spheres with a friend for conversation starters.
 An example would be: “What is your favorite outdoor activity?”

     ![A screenshot of the ice breaker orb](media/ice-breaker.png)

-* **Astronaut** - try clicking on the astronaut with your left mouse button to see what happens!
+* **Astronaut:** try selecting the astronaut with your left mouse button to see what happens!

     ![A screenshot of the Astronaut game](media/astronaut.png)